nv-morpheus/Morpheus/models/model-cards/dfp-model-card.md

 * The model works by training on baseline behaviors and subsequently detecting deviations from the established baseline, triggering alerts accordingly.
 * [Training notebook](https://github.com/nv-morpheus/Morpheus/blob/branch-23.11/models/training-tuning-scripts/dfp-models/hammah-20211017.ipynb)

-### Name the adversely impacted groups (protected classes) this has been tested to deliver comparable outcomes regardless of:
-* Not Applicable

 ### List the technical limitations of the model.
 * The model expects cloudtrail logs with specific features that match the training dataset.
 Data lacking the required features or requiring a different feature set may not be compatible with the model.

+### Has this been verified to have met prescribed quality standards?
+* Yes

 ### What performance metrics were used to affirm the model's performance?
 * The model's performance was evaluated based on its ability to correctly identify anomalous behavior in the synthetic dataset during testing.